Celebrating the Punjabi New Year, the Vancouver Vaisakhi Parade and Surrey Vaisakhi Parade are massive East Indian events that take place in April.

 Surrey Vaisakhi Parade

-The Surrey Vaisakhi Festival always takes place on the Saturday after the Vancouver Vaisakhi Parade.
-Consequently, in 2019 the Surrey event is on April 20th.
+The Surrey Vaisakhi Festival takes place on the Saturday after the Vancouver Vaisakhi Parade (except for in years when it is cancelled, like in 2020).
+Consequently, in 2020 the Surrey event was originally scheduled for April 25th.

 The City of Surrey has a huge East Indian population, which explains why the Surrey Vaisakhi Parade attracts up to 300,000 people, and sometimes even more, making it reputably the largest Vaisakhi parade in the world outside India.